byui-cit/cit470/diagram/README.md

 *(Optional)* You may also use workstation software to create a network diagram.
 Examples:
 - Microsoft Visio.
 This is the premier diagramming tool used by industry network and security professionals.
-To obtain copy of Visio software at no cost, BYU-Idaho students may:
+It's a little challenging to learn, and it is expensive, but BYU-Idaho students may obtain a copy of Visio software at no cost:
   - visit [Microsoft Azure Dev Tools for Teaching](https://azureforeducation.microsoft.com/devtools),
   - sign in with BYU-Idaho credentials,
   - select "Software" from the menu at the left of the Azure Education web page,